 The sex in these books is really good.

 Like, it’s written well, and it’s between two hot people, and there’s lots of different places and situations in which it happens.
+It’s a little dark, a little kinky, and (at least after the marriage which happens in the second book) frequent.

-This may be slightly controversial, but I don’t think there’s anything wrong or toxic about their relationship.
+This may be slightly controversial, but I don’t think there’s anything wrong or toxic about the central relationship.
 They’re both powerful and horny.
 They have fun.
 Armentrout doesn’t spare us any details.
 There’s only one scene in which Casteel refuses to stop lying on top of Poppy in bed, but in the context of their entire relationship, if she really wanted him to get off he would have faster than you could say gentleman prince who loves eating p**** and body worship.

 They’re a great couple.
 Romance readers will love this love.
 It’s…well, romance-book love. **quickly blinks away heart eyes**